by Jason Wasserman MD PhD FRCPC

 Cancer cells usually first migrate to lymph nodes near the tumour, although distant lymph nodes may also be affected.
 Consequently, surgeons typically remove lymph nodes closest to the tumour first.
 They might remove lymph nodes farther from the tumour if they are enlarged and there’s a strong suspicion they contain cancer cells.

-Pathologists will examine any removed lymph nodes under a microscope; the findings will be detailed in your report.
+Pathologists will examine any lymph nodes removed under a microscope; the findings will be detailed in your report.
 A “positive” result indicates the presence of cancer cells in the lymph node, while a “negative” result means no cancer cells were found.
 If the report finds cancer cells in a lymph node, it might also specify the size of the largest cluster of these cells, often referred to as a “focus” or “deposit.”
 Extranodal extension occurs when tumour cells penetrate the lymph node’s outer capsule and spread into the adjacent tissue.

 Examining lymph nodes is important for two reasons.
 First, it helps determine the pathologic nodal stage (pN).
 Second, discovering cancer cells in a lymph node suggests an increased risk of later finding cancer cells in other body parts.
 This information guides your doctor in deciding whether you need additional treatments, such as chemotherapy, radiation therapy, or immunotherapy.

 Doctors wrote this article to help you read and understand your pathology report for basal cell adenocarcinoma.
 The sections above describe the results found in most pathology reports.
 However, all reports are different, and results may vary.
 Importantly, some of this information will only be described in your report after the entire tumour has been surgically removed and examined by a pathologist.
-Contact us if you have any questions about this article or your pathology report.
+Contact us with any questions about this article or your pathology report.